diojojolc-cell/Edulecture/README.md

 The annotations of the dataset are located in the `datasets/` directory.

+### Dataset Construction

+To ensure the high quality and reliability of the data, the construction of the dataset followed a rigorous three-stage pipeline: **Data Collection**, **Segment Extraction**, and **Evidence Annotation**.

+#### 1. Data Collection
+We collected long-form educational videos from official K-12 platforms.
+The videos including Physics, Chemistry, and Biology.

+#### 2. Segment Extraction and Caption Generation
+We partitioned the videos using a strict character-based splitting strategy (implemented in `text_split.py`).
+Following the segmentation, we utilized Large Language Models (LLMs), specifically GPT-4o, Moonshot-v1, and Gemini-2.5-Pro, to generate high-quality, descriptive captions for each segment.

+#### 3. Manual Refinement and Verification
+To ensure the high quality of the dataset, trained human annotators systematically reviewed the machine-generated outputs.
+The annotators performed necessary merging or re-segmentation of the clips to preserve the semantic completeness of the instructional context.

 ### Data Access Policy

 * **JSON Annotations (Open Sourced):** We only provide the JSON files containing the text transcripts, temporal boundaries, and evidence labels.